fac27/mood-map/README.md

 # Mood-Map

-Mood Map is an app that allows you to log your mood every day.
+Mood Map is an app that allows you to visually record your moods or mediations so that you have something to look back on weekly, monthly, and annually.

 Please note:
 - Spotify login is currently not working.